adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Product Scope
 -------------
-The goal of this product is to enable programmers working in pairs to communication and work together, where physical distance is not a factor.
-The product will involve:
+DuoMonkeyEditor is a web application that aims to enable programmers working in pairs to communication and work together, where physical distance is not a factor.
+Users using the application will be able to communicate with their partners using the integrated chat system that is placed with the real-time data synchronizing text editor.
+The product will involve the following:
  * A Firebase server that is hosted by Google, which will provide a way for host the web application without having to worry about the back-end development of the application.
 The server will also provide a way to authenticate users and real-time data synchronization
  * Web browsers, which is the only way of accessing the web application
  * The web application, which is the core of the product that will provide the main features of the product